 - Contractual mortgage

-However, if there is no transfer of ownership - as in the case of refinancing an existing loan or requesting an equity release - or you are purchasing a property under construction, the security is contractual mortgage ("Hypothèque Conventionnelle").
+However, if there is no transfer of ownership - as in the case of refinancing an existing loan - or if you are purchasing a property under construction, the security is contractual mortgage ("Hypothèque Conventionnelle").

 To encourage the purchase of old or new existing property, first charge on property fees (PPD) are based on a lower rate than those for a contractual mortgage.

 Please contact your notary for additional information and costs of mortgage securities